rupertl/gridlock/README.md

 Note that the character recognition is quite good, but the character positioning is not.
-The horizontal positioning is not right for the middle three columns, and also note that the left hand column has different vertical spacing from the original and the rest of the text.
+The horizontal positioning is not right for the middle three columns, and also note that the left hand column has different vertical spacing from the original and relative to the rest of the text.

 The final stage is to merge the template and text to form the output.
 This is where some manual intervention is needed.
 The system will try